Jsitech/JShielder/README.md

 * Install, configure, and optimize MySQL
 * Install the Apache Web Server
 * Install, configure and secure PHP
-* Secure Apache via configuration file and with installation of the Modules ModSecurity, ModEvasive, Qos and SpamHaus
+* Secure Apache via configuration file and with installation of the Modules ModSecurity with the OWASP ModSecurity Core Rule Set (CRS3), ModEvasive, Qos and SpamHaus
-* Secures NginX with the Installation of ModSecurity NginX module
+* Secures NginX with the Installation of ModSecurity NginX module and the OWASP ModSecurity Core Rule Set (CRS3)
 * Installs RootKit Hunter
 * Secures Root Home and Grub Configuration Files
 * Installs Unhide to help Detect Malicious Hidden Processes